Header Tags - H1, H2, H3, etc.

 • Header Tags/Heading Tags are how Google "sees" the words or copy on your site.
 Search engines will pick up that a Heading Widget on your page is set to H1, H2, H3, etc. and will assign "SEO importance" to the words contained within those Heading widgets as such.

-• Global Text Styling on the other hand is your chance to "style" the Headings across all your pages globally in terms of font choice, size, color, spacing, etc. (See related article on Global Styling at the bottom of the page) While you can always make individual on-page styling edits to any Heading widget and "override" the Global Text Styling settings - it is best to try to tie your text to "global styling" as much as possible.
+• Global Text Styling on the other hand is part of creating THE FOUNDATION of your website in the beginning of your build.
+With Text Styling you will "style" the Headings across all your pages globally in terms of font choice, size, color, spacing, etc. (See this important article: Text Styling - Set your Heading, SubHeading & Paragraph Fonts across your Site While you can always make individual on-page styling edits to any Heading widget and "override" the Global Text Styling settings - it is best to try to tie your text to "global styling" as much as possible.
 If all Heading and text widgets are "tied" to Global Text Styling settings, any adjustments to font choice/size/sizing, etc. in the future can be made in one step vs. having to edit each individual Heading widget across all pages.

 Here is a guide to what Header Tags are used for: